-Before you book an appointment to see a doctor please consider whether an appointment with our Advanced Nurse Practitioner, Pharmacist or one of our Practice Nurses might be appropriate.
+Before you book an appointment to see a GP, please consider whether an appointment with our Practice Nurses, our Assistant Practitioner or the Community Pharmacist might be appropriate.
 They can help you with a wide range of medical problems.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Find out more about treatments for common minor ailments.

 Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.

 Pharmacists are highly trained health professionals and can give you confidential health advice for a range of common illnesses and complaints.